Bremen, Kentucky

 Bremen (/ˈbriːmᵻn/) is a home rule-class city in Muhlenberg County, Kentucky, in the United States.
 The population was 172 at the 2020 census.

 History

 The city was settled by German immigrants who named it after Bremen, Germany.
 A post office called Bremen has been in operation since 1832.

 2021 tornado

 In the late hours of December 10, 2021, a violent tornado tore through the town, causing major damage and killing 11 residents.
 The tornado reached peak intensity before it hit the city.
-The northern part of the city was destroyed and all other areas around the area were extremely damaged from the high winds.
+The northern part of the city was destroyed and other areas severely damaged by the high winds.
 Some of the worst damage in Bremen occurred along Bethlehem Cemetery Road, where a row of four homes were obliterated, with debris scattered and wind-rowed long distances through fields across the street.

 Geography

 Bremen is located at (37.363240, -87.217510).
 The city is situated along Kentucky Route 81 northwest of Central City.

 According to the United States Census Bureau, the city has a total area of 0.6 sqmi, all land.